nginx/unit-docs/source/howto/django.rst

       # curl -X PUT --data-binary @config.json --unix-socket \
              /path/to/control.unit.sock http://localhost/config

-   After successful update, your project and apps should be available on the listener's IP address and port:
+   After a successful update, your project and apps should be available on the listener's IP address and port:

    .. code-block:: console